devwerks/pyfilebuster/README.md

 The Idea behind this is from [Filebuster](https://github.com/henshin/filebuster).
 But i hate PERL and i want to have the same tool written in Python.
 So here is it.
 So far not all features are implemented.

+### Wordlists:
+Copy new wordlists into the wordlists directory.
+Now you can load them with out path specification.

 ### Usage:
 ```
 filebuster.py -w/--word WORDLIST -u/--url URL/{fuzz}